schnetzi/scripts/windows/README.md

 ### Windows folder location

 #### <a name="powershell-restriction"></a>PowerShell Restriction
 PowerShell restricts scripts by default.
-To disable that (Not recommended but needed to work) run the following in admin-PowerShell
+To disable that (not recommended but needed to work) run the following in admin-PowerShell
 ```sh
 Set-ExecutionPolicy Unrestricted
 ```